jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ![*top usage*](images/Chapter-09/monitoring/top/top-usage.png "Top usage")

-  This section tells you the number of proceses, how much memory and swap is in use and how much is free.
+  This section tells you the number of processes, how much memory and swap is in use and how much is free.
 It also tells you the breakdown between users and system on who is using the CPU percentage wise.

 ![*top processes*](images/Chapter-09/monitoring/top/top-processes.png "Top process")

-   Finally this section shows the name and induvidual breakdown of the processes and how much resources they are using.
+   Finally this section shows the name and individual breakdown of the processes and how much resources they are using.
 We will cover this in more detail in chapter 11.

 The ```top``` command also has the ability to sort and modify its output while running.

    Key                  Action in Top
 -----------  --------------------------------------------------------------------------------
-'d' or 's'     Plus a positive nubmer you can change the reporting cycle.
+'d' or 's'     Plus a positive number you can change the reporting cycle.
    'u'         Plus a user's name will filter only those processes they own 'k'         Sorts by \%CPU usage.
    'I'         Sorts by CPU time usage
    'm'         Same as above but more granular
    'n'         Percentage of memory that a task is using.
-'w' STATE      D=uninterruptable sleep, R=running, S=sleeping, T=traced or stopped, Z=zombie
+'w' STATE      D=uninterruptible sleep, R=running, S=sleeping, T=traced or stopped, Z=zombie
 -----------  --------------------------------------------------------------------------------

 ### htop

-   The htop command is an extesnion to the Linux top command.
-It is written in C using the ncurses grpahics library so it has mouse support.
+   The htop command is an extension to the Linux top command.
+It is written in C using the ncurses library for text-based GUIs so it has mouse support.
 It also has metered output-and uses all the same interactive commands as ```top```.
 The homepage for the project can be found at [http://hisham.hm/htop](http://hisham.hm/htop/ "htop")[^103].
 The ```htop``` command needs to be installed via apt-get or yum/dnf.

 ![*htop*](images/Chapter-09/monitoring/top/htop.png "htop")